shamalem/airbnbProject/README.md

 - An active Databricks Spark cluster (any standard configuration)

 ### Databricks Pipeline
+The full data processing and scoring pipeline is implemented in the notebook located at:

+`notebooks/airbnb_quality_fixer.dbc`

+#### Steps
-1. Import the notebook into a Databricks workspace.
+1. Import the notebook (`notebooks/airbnb_quality_fixer.dbc`) into a Databricks workspace.
-2. Attach the notebook to **any running Spark cluster**.
+2. Attach the notebook to any running Spark cluster.
 3. Configure data access paths as documented inside the notebook.
 4. Run the notebook cells sequentially from top to bottom.

-The notebook performs all feature engineering, scoring, and recommendation generation steps.

 > **Note on Data Access**
 > Due to data licensing and usage restrictions, the Airbnb / Booking.com datasets